nachoarenos/iebis_swdev_exam_debugging/README.md

 Bugs found:

-method used for replacing full stops
+method used for replacing full stops;
-" of the words inside the strings of the switch random method boundary
+" of the words inside the strings of the switch;
+random method boundary;
-There is a problem with String buffer word and the int of each case
+There is a problem with String buffer word and the int of each case;